 1984 - Ex-Academy keeper Paul Harrison was born in Liverpool.
 He never made a first-team appearance before being released in July 2005, although he made it as far as the bench on thirteen occasions.
 He is now captaining Welsh Premier League side The New Saints.
 He is perhaps sadly best remembered as the son of one of the Hillsborough victims.

 1999 – Keeper Daniel Atherton was born in Haydock.
-He has been with the reds since the age of twelve, signing his first professional contract a year ago.
+He was with the reds since the age of twelve, being released in the summer of 2020.

 1909 - Half-back John McConnell made his reds debut as we lost 3-1 at Aston Villa, with Jack Parkinson netting our consolation from the spot.
 Joe Bache struck two of his nine goals against the reds, with Harry Hampton bagging one of his fifteen past us.

 More joy against Villa

 We have faced Aston Villa in the top flight on this day in history on a further four occasions, winning three and drawing the other match.

-1920 - Dick Johnson struck twice as we won 4-1 at Anfield, with Harry Lewis and Donald Mackinlay, from the spot, also netting.
+1920 - Dick Johnson struck twice as we won 4-1 at Anfield, with Harry Lewis and Donald McKinlay, from the spot, also netting.
 Billy Walker struck the first of his five goals against the reds.

 1948 - Cyril Done scored as we were held to a 1-1 draw in L4 as full-back Ray Lambert reached a century of reds games.